 Did you know that in Australia, a child falls from a window or balcony on almost a weekly basis?
 Furthermore, between 2011-2012 it has been claimed that as many as 39 children aged nine and below have been hospitalised after falling out of apartment windows.
-Adding to this and making it even more alarming is the fact that this usually occurs in the child's home.
+Adding to this and making it even more alarming is that this usually occurs in the child's home.
 Somewhere a child should feel safe.

 Recent changes to the Building Code of Australia (BCA) and Strata Management Act (NSW) aim to prevent this from happening.
-The latter of the two has come into effect on the 13 March 2018.
+The latter of the two has come into effect on 13 March 2018.
 So, how will this affect you and your property?
-In this post, we will look at both changes and the impact they have on homeowners and renters alike.
+In this post, we will look at both changes and their impact on homeowners and renters alike.

-What changes were made to the Building Code of Australia and how do they affect me?
+What changes were made to the Building Code of Australia (BCA), and how do they affect me?

 These changes apply to new buildings that fall within the categories described above.
-So, unless you are renovating or building, it is unlikely that you are affected by this change in the BCA.
+So, unless you are renovating or building, you are unlikely to be affected by this change in the BCA.
 For more information about the BCA and the National Construction Code of Australia (NCC), you can visit the Australian Building Codes Board website please read the BCA 2013 Advisory Note.
 Alternatively, more information about the BCA and the National Construction Code of Australia (NCC), you can visit the Australian Building Codes Board website.

 What changes were made to the Strata Management Act?

 From 13 March 2018, all strata buildings in NSW must be fitted with a child window safety device that limits the maximum window openings to be 12.5cm or less.
-Like the BCA amendment, this will only apply to openable windows that are less than 1.7m above the internal floor and more than 2m above the outside ground.
+This will only apply to openable windows that are less than 1.7m above the internal floor and more than 2m above the outside ground.

 I live in a strata building.
 Who is responsible for ensuring our windows comply by 13 March 2018?